astone-group/astone-group-23ccc/src/pages/index.md

     grid_items:
       - title: Psychometric Assessments
         content: >
-          We know that** psychometric assessment data** is one of the most powerful ways of prediciting job performance and culture fit.
-We help you to **make sense **of this data and  to **increase your liklihood of making a good hire** by integrating assessment data with other methods of selection (and your gut feel), and to plan and craft your next stages of interview, reference checks and on-boarding.
+          We know that psychometric assessment data is one of the most powerful ways of **predicting job performance and culture fit**.
+We help you to **make sens **of this data and  to **increase your liklihood of making a good hire** by integrating assessment data with other methods of selection (and your gut feel), and to plan and craft your next stages of interview, reference checks and on-boarding.
         image: images/neat-maple.jpg
       - title: Leadership Coaching
         content: >